Executors of a will

 An executor is the official term for someone named within a person's Will to deal with the estate upon their death.

-An executor will generally deal with all of the finances for the estate, together with the day to day running and administration until all bills are paid, all money owed is collected and the estate has been distributed in accordance with the deceased person's wishes.
+An executor will generally deal with all of the finances for the estate, together with the day to day running and administration until all the bills are paid, all money owed is collected and the estate has been distributed in accordance with the deceased person's wishes.

 You can appoint anyone, generally over the age of 18, to act as Executor such as a friend, relative or even a finance related professional such as a financial adviser, accountant or solicitor.